How can I control my hormones and sexual urges?

 1. Have a plan.
 We shouldn't wait until we're in the middle of an emotionally-filled, sexually-charged encounter to figure out how to obey God's Word.
 You'd be wise to think about it NOW, so that when you're faced with tempting situations, you have a plan already in place.
 God says He will provide an escape when we're tempted, but we need to be prepared to take it (1 Corinthians 10:13).

-2. Avoid emotionally-filled, sexually-charged situations!
-If you decide to date, make sure that it is with someone who shares your desire to wait for sex until after marriage.
+2. Avoid emotionally-filled, sexually-charged situations.
+If you decide to date, make sure that it's with someone who shares your desire to wait for sex until after marriage.
 If they aren't on board with waiting, they aren't the one for you.
-Real love puts the other first and would never ask for their loved one to compromise their values for a little bit of pleasure (Philippians 2:3-4).
+Real love puts the other first and would never ask for their loved one to compromise their values for temporary pleasure (Philippians 2:3-4).

-3. Remember the "why" behind God's "no." It isn't "no" forever, but until it is the right time and won't harm your mind, body, spirit, or heart.
-When faced with sexual temptation, try looking at it as a hot stove—back away, don't touch, and you won't get burned.
+3. Remember the "why" behind God's "no." It isn't "no forever," but rather, it's "wait until the time is right."
+Waiting won't harm your mind, body, spirit, or heart.
+When faced with sexual temptation, try looking at it as a hot stove—back away, don't touch, and you won't get burned (Matthew 26:41).

 4. Take your thoughts captive.
-2 Corinthians 10:5 tells us that we can take the impure thoughts that pop into our minds and make them obedient to Christ.
-That is, we can learn to control how we live in our thoughts.
-If you're fantasizing about someone and becoming sexually aroused, that is a "hot stove" thought.
+In practicing self-control, we can take the impure thoughts that pop into our minds and hand them over to God (2 Timothy 1:7).
+If you're fantasizing about someone and becoming sexually aroused, that's a "hot stove" thought.
 Extinguish it, and ask God to help you think about other things.
-Dwelling on sinful thoughts is just a small step away from acting upon them.
+Dwelling on sinful thoughts is just a small step away from acting upon them (Proverbs 25:28).
 Don't dabble in sexual sin—even in your mind (Matthew 5:28; Philippians 4:8).

-5. Stay active, doing things that are good for you.
+5. Stay active, doing things that are beneficial and healthy.
 Boredom is a pitfall into sin (Ephesians 5:15-16).
 Maybe your friends sit around and talk about sex a lot, but you don't have to.
-Stay busy with beneficial things such as school, sports, church, volunteering, writing, art, or anything that helps you express your true self in a way that honors God (1 Corinthians 10:31).
+Stay busy with better things such as school, sports, church, serving others, making art, or anything that helps you express your true self in a way that honors and glorifies God (1 Corinthians 10:31).

 Remember, being tempted by sexual sin is not sinful.
-Facing temptation is a part of life, for even Jesus was tempted by Satan (Matthew 4:1-11; Hebrews 4:15).
-What we DO with that temptation is what determines if we have sinned.
-With practice and God's help, you CAN overcome those sexual temptations!
+Facing temptation is a part of life.
+What we DO with that temptation is what really matters.
+If you have already struggled with sexual sin, confess it to God, and He will 100% forgive you (1 John 1:9).
+With practice and God's help, you CAN overcome those sexual temptations.

 TL;DR